wmde/wikibase-release-pipeline/docs/adr/0015-security-fixes-non-wmde-software.md

 All releases, major or minor should be announced on the following mailing-list:

 - https://lists.wikimedia.org/mailman/listinfo/wikibaseug

+Pre-release announcement about the security releases will also be published on the above listed channels.

 ### Recognizing the need to release